kool-dev/kool/docs/2-Presets/2-Monorepo-NestJS-with-NextJS.md

 ```

 > Please note that it helps to have a basic understanding of how Docker and Docker Compose work to use Kool with Docker.

-## Extra steps

-If you are using Database or Cache services for your NestJS backend you need to setup some environment variables.
-[Check out our NestJS preset documentation]().

 ## Resources